evhub/coconut/DOCS.md

 - mixing of tabs and spaces (without `--strict` Coconut just shows a Warning),
 - use of the Python-style `lambda` statement,
 - use of `u` to denote Unicode strings,
-- lack of backslashes before keywords used as variable names,
 - use of [reserved variables](reserved-variables) (without `--strict` Coconut just shows a Warning),
 - use of backslash continuations (implicit continuations are preferred), and
 - trailing whitespace at the end of lines.